MelanieMessih/Bachelorproject/README.md

     Parameters:
     - X_data: DataFrame or Matrix.
-    - headers=[]: if X_data is a Matrix, headers should be specified as a list or vector with elements of type Str.
+    - headers=[]: if X_data is a Matrix, headers should be specified as a Vector with elements of type Str.

     Returns:
     - X_data: DataFrame or Matrix.